asad2200/rest-api/README.md

          - SessionAuthentication - SessionAuthenticationClass ( only api )
          - Authentication in Function based view - FunctionBasedViewAuthentication ( only api )
          - TokenAuthentication - TokenAuthenticationClass ( only api )
+         - CustomAuthentication - Create a class which is subclass of BaseAuthentication and override .authenticate(self, request) method.

       - Permission
          - AllowAny